rlcao/emuser/RongluCao-English.md

 * Product Auto-Installer - Automatic installation of products using expect
 * Hardware Manager - Collect and show hardware data on the web portal

-## Xi'an 262 Nuclear Medical Instrument Company (2004/07 - 2005/05)
-Position: Software Engineer

-### Project
-#### Medical Instrument Software
-The company was manufacturing Nuclear Medical Instrument.
-The project was to implement the software used in the medical instrument.
-The software reads data from serial port.
-Typically the data have 5 standard sample data besides real patient data.
-Given the sample value of standard sample data, it uses curve fitting to figure out the curve and use the curve parameter to calculate the corresponding value for the patient.
-I was responsible for modules:

-* Curve fitting calculation to predict a patient result
-* The communication protocol between instrument and computer, and interface to the upper layer
-* Patient information and result management module include patient report generation and report format customization

-# Machine Learning Knowledge
-Recently, I have been spending my time building expertise in machine learning.
-Machine Learning algorithms already learned:

-* Supervised Learning
-  * Linear Regression
-  * Logistic Regression
-  * Deep Learning Neural Networks
-  * Support Vector Machine

-* Unsupervised Learning
-  * K-Means Clustering
-  * Dimensionality Reduction
-  * Anomaly Detection
-  * PCA - Principal Components Analysis
-  * SOM - Self Organizing Maps

 # Technical Skill List
 - Programming Languages: Python/Perl/Bash/Java/Golang
 - Web Development：django/bootstrap/rest framework